The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Koa

 Koa wood is a very beautiful-looking tonewood sourced from Hawaii.
-It’s similar to Mahogany, although Koa wood has a brighter sound.
+It’s similar to solid Mahogany, although Koa wood has a brighter sound.
 Koa is an excellent soundboard choice for players who strum with the pads of their fingers and who would benefit from a more natural treble in their tone.

 However, if you’re a hard picker or dislike excessively bright acoustic guitars, this top wood probably isn’t suitable for you.